acmucsd/hide-and-seek-ai/README.md

 The yellow squares are walls.
 Because of the **walls**, unit #4s line of sight is **blocked** and we have marked the tiles the unit cannot see with **red circles**.
 For example, the purple line shows the line of sight intersecting a yellow wall and thus being blocked from seeing one of the tiles.
 The line of sight is the line from the center of a tile to the center of a target tile, and if that line ever intersects a square tile that is a wall, the line of sight is considered to be blocked.

+Furthermore, the match engine also sends each unit the R^2 distance away they are from the nearest opposing unit, a bit of data that could help you hide and seek!

+Make sure to read the comments in the starter kit's main files such as `bot.js` `bot.cpp` etc. for information on what variables are available and what they mean.
+You can also check out the this [section](#bot-api) for documentation on the bot apis.

 ## Submission

 The competition accepts only zip files.
 Make sure to follow the starter kit structure provided in the [`kits`](https://github.com/acmucsd/hide-and-seek-ai/tree/master/kits) folder of this repository.
 Make sure to recursively zip your bot.
 Depending on your system, read the instructions for help on how to submit your bot